HazyResearch/deepdive/examples/spouse/README.md

 #### Extracting Candidate Spouses (Pairs of People)
 Next, we'll take all pairs of **non-overlapping person mentions that co-occur in a sentence with less than 5 people total,** and consider these as the set of potential ('candidate') spouse mentions.
 We thus filter out sentences with large numbers of people for the purposes of this tutorial; however these could be included if desired.
-Again, to start, we define the schema for our `spouse_candidate` table- here just the two names, and the two person_mention IDs referred to:
+Again, to start, we declare the schema for our `spouse_candidate` table- here just the two names, and the two person_mention IDs referred to:
 ```
 spouse_candidate(
     p1_id text,